CGI-LAB/Taiwan_Bot_Tournament_2048/README.md

 However, we don't have much time to refactor the code and make nice documentation.
 To run the program, use our trained data which can be downloaded from http://aigames.nctu.edu.tw/~cgilab/download/.
 The code for TD learning is not included, since the performance varies depending on the trained data anyway.

 Based on [2], we keep improving the performance.
-Recently, we obtained a version whose performance is better than Xi???, which was the best 2048 AI program in the world (to our knowledge), at https://github.com/nneonneo/2048-ai/pull/27.
+Recently, we obtained a version whose performance is better than xificurk, which was the best 2048 AI program in the world (to our knowledge), at https://github.com/nneonneo/2048-ai/pull/27.
 The newly improved program will be released some time later.
 All the performances are showned and compared in the following table.

 <table align=center>
 	<tr align=center>